the-biographer/baml_elixir/README.md

 # BamlElixir

-Call BAML functions from Elixir.
+Call BAML functions from Elixir, using a Rust NIF.

-Uses the BAML Rust NIF to call the BAML library.
+## First of all, can this be used in production?

+Well, I use it in production.
+But it's way too early for you if you expect stable APIs and things to not break at all.
+If you're okay with debugging issues with me when things go wrong, please go ahead!

 What this library does:

-- Call functions in BAML files.
+- Generates Elixir structs, types and functions from BAML files.
+- Gives you autocomplete and dialyzer type checking.
+- Parses BAML results into Elixir structs.
 - Switch between different LLM clients.
 - Get usage data using collectors.

 What this library does not do:

-- Code generation of Elixir `baml_client` from BAML files.
+- Generate Elixir `baml_client` files from BAML files.
+Codegen happens at compile time.
 - Automatically parse BAML results into Elixir structs.

 ## Usage

-First add a BAML file in the `priv` directory.
+Create a baml_src directory in priv and add a BAML file in there:

 ```baml
 client GPT4 {